-GitHub - remorses/agentmap: A tree of your codebase at the start of every agent session, with descriptions.
+GitHub - remorses/agentmap: A tree of your codebase at the start of every agent session.
 Like SKILL spec but for source code files.
 A frontmatter for source code file

 agentmap